 Smokers will know they have a trademark Bubblegum when they detect a fruity smell, a shorter plant structure, and feel lingering effects.
 The strain seems to breed true and has produced successful new variations for many companies.
 The strain frequently wins awards, including multiple Cannabis Cup accolades since 1994.

-Medical and recreational users favor the strain for its euphoric effects and full-bodied buzz.
+Users favor the strain for its euphoric effects and full-bodied buzz.

 When smoked, Bubblegum should create a smooth smoke that should be reminiscent of pink bubblegum.
 The strain exudes a mildly sweet taste that can burst with berry flavor.
 However, Bubblegum finishes with a skunky undertone.
 The indica-leaning high can last up to two hours.